mirostype/Experience/index.md

 ### experience in iOS development

+- 2018 - 2019: Released my first App on the Appstore (Quiz game)
 - 2018: Apple coding academy (passed online tests, went to the bootcamp test, finished in the middle of more than 1k participants)
 ```markdown
 Syntax highlighted code block